In this guide I will disassemble a HP Compaq 8510p notebook PC and remove all main parts.

 If you wish, you can remove the wireless card here.
 I’ll do it later.

-Start removing the laptop top cover assembly.
-It could be a challenge.
+Start removing the top cover assembly.
+It can be a challenge.

 Remove the top cover assembly.